Ganainmtech/Clickr_App_TS/README.md

 3. Choose Web3 mode
 4. Start clicking and earning!

-> Note: This is a development version on TestNet.
-Rewards are in test ALGO.
+> Note: This is a development version on TestNet and still in early development.

 ## 🎯 Game Rules